Click Here for a 3D design consultation with our interior designers!

 Make sure the space has a throw, some cushions and textures that cosy up the space, and make you want to spend time there and not leave.

 Task lighting is crucial.
 Table lamps, warm-coloured ones, will add a sense of cosiness and provide extra lighting to the areas of the room where you’re likely to need it.
 It’s a great idea to create the space with provisions for various sources of light—ambient, task and accent.
 These sources of light must be in different heights of the room throughout the room.
 And of course, choose bulbs with a soft, warm glow.

 Warm hues like gold and chestnut create an inviting, appealing atmosphere in the space.
 However, don’t overdo the gold as too much of it will look intimidating.
 Rooms with metallic accents usually present better in the evenings, so if you’ve got too many then during the day, the space will seem out of place.

 Always keep a throw handy, for when the air conditioning gets too chilly.
 Throws also add doses of cosiness and invokes an inviting feeling.
 Be careful with the material you choose, so that it’s not too warm during the summer months.
 Linen and wool will be too warm for the summer.
-If there’s a bit of a window seat in the living room then create a reading nook here, with a pouffe and textured pillows.
+If there’s a bit of a window seat in the small living room then create a reading nook here, with a pouffe and textured pillows.
 Different textures of pillows united by a single colour scheme works wonderfully.